5 Killer Video Strategies You Need to Know

 Instagram and Snapchat are brand-friendly social platforms.
 One of the most used features of these social platforms by brands is – ‘Stories’.

-As per the recent reports, people prefer to watch stories rather than regular Instagram or Snapchat update.
+We know that people prefer to watch stories rather than regular Instagram or Snapchat update.
 This is the reason large numbers of social media marketers are using this feature to promote their flash sales.

 Share strong creative short videos on these platforms to improve traffic to your site and boost conversions for your sales.
 Ensure you provide a relevant link at the end of the video to encourage prospective customer to make the purchase.